Principles for Responsible Investment - PRI

 With regard to the fund named Ver Capital Sinloc Transition Energy Fund, the Company is developing specific policies and procedures for assessing sustainability risks, which will be disclosed to investors prior to the start of operations of the fund itself (with a simultaneous update of this disclosure).

 Art.
-4 - Transparency of adverse effects on sustainability at subject level
+4 – No consideration of the adverse impacts of investment decision on sustainability factors

 Art.
 5 – Transparency of remuneration policies with regard to the integration of sustainability risks